 If your ticket hasn't been answered or replied to within the 5 business day window (3 for VIPs), get your ticket number and contact a moderator, requesting that they escalate the incident that is taking too long for a reply.

 You don't have to give any information about your incident - just the number and that you've been waiting over X business days for a reply.
 Moderators cannot look at your tickets, we can just try to help the process along.

-Just remember: Nothing will be done, unless your ticket has actually waited that long - you can't game the system to get a reply any quicker by asking a moderator to escalate the incident...Staff will know you've only waited a day, and will not give it any special treatment. _________________ As sexy and suave as Sean Connery.
-CS told me so!
+Just remember: Nothing will be done, unless your ticket has actually waited that long - you can't game the system to get a reply any quicker by asking a moderator to escalate the incident...Staff will know you've only waited a day, and will not give it any special treatment. _________________ Liberal Playbook - Don't lecture me about facts, I know how things are

 Posted: Tue Feb 07, 2012 5:14 am Post subject: